vuhailongkl97/gstream_test/README.md

 ## Brief
 test gstream with a customed pipeline
 ```
-sample_src -> the plugin -> sink
+sample_src -> the libgstmyfilter -> sink
 ```

 ## requirements
-Need to have /usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgstplugin.so
+Need to have /usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgstmyfilter.so

 ## Test
 support pause, playing